Trends in New Business Entities - 30 years of data

 Data on business incorporations by legal entity type is maybe not so surprisingly difficult to locate.
 Business entities are creatures of state law, shaped in part by federal tax and securities law.

 We have analyzed 30 years of federal tax return data about the types of legal entities.
 The Internal Revenue Service publishes data based on tax returns filed by various types of business entities.1 We analyzed the data on seven categories of business entities: C Corporations, S Corporations, general partnerships, limited partnerships, limited liability partnerships, sole proprietorships, and 1120-RIC and 1120-REIT entities:

+2012 is the most recent year as of this article.
 This article focuses on four legal entity types:

 These four comprise the majority of entities which business lawyers incorporate and maintain.
-Sole proprietorship (nonfarm) tax returns dwarf all other business tax returns: 23.6 million compared to 9.2 million in 2012.
+Sole proprietorship (non-farm) tax returns dwarf all other business tax returns: 23.6 million compared to 9.2 million in 2012.
 Sole proprietorship data is not helpful to business lawyers advising corporate clients or management teams.

 The Internal Revenue Service data on filed tax returns is grouped into three broad categories: corporations, partnerships, and sole proprietorships.
 Setting aside sole proprietorships, the IRS data demonstrates a clear long term preference for corporations.
 The flattening of the growth in corporations since 2005 raises the question about what is going on underneath these broad buckets.

 The first problem with the IRS categorization is that it does not capture the economic (tax planning) strategies that drive entity selection.
 The IRS division is mistakingly based on legal form rather than tax treatment.

 It is more illuminating to organize the entities by tax classification: corporate and pass-through entities.